persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - Indices tab :

         - can not zoom the plot
-        - click on the 'Input'/'Index'/'Signed index' section headers of the table :
+        - click on the 'Input'/'Squared SRC'/'SRC' section headers of the table :

           - the table values are sorted
           - the plot is updated